 El dorado Beach at Lakeview Commons offers an incredible view of the lake and is located on hwy 50 and Lakeview Ave.
 The beach and park offer a variety of amenities including a public boat launch, food concession, restrooms, BBQ’s and picnic tables.
 A variety of non-motorized watercraft are available to rent including kayaks, peddle boats, and standup paddle boards.
-The City hosts live music every Thursday evening in the summer months.
 El Dorado Beach is an approved access point for the Lake Tahoe Water Trail on the South Shore.
 Parking is available at no charge.

 El Dorado Beach and Boat Ramp is open May to October.